reynaldo8374/1.2V-Bandgap-Reference-Design-TSMC-65nm-CMOS/README.md

   <img src="img/postlayout/drc_result.png" width="95%">
 </p>

-The final DRC run completed with a reviewed density-related warning.
-No geometry violation affecting the circuit connectivity or device implementation was identified.
+The DRC run reported only DRM.R.1, an informational reminder to review the related requirement in the foundry Design Rule Manual.
+No actual geometry-rule violation was reported.

 ### 4.3 Layout Versus Schematic

 The Pegasus LVS run compares the devices and connectivity extracted from the layout against the schematic netlist.
+The setup below defines the run directory, rule deck, layout and schematic inputs, output files, supply-net definitions, and Quantus input-data generation.

 <table>
   <tr>